Orpius/SDK/docs/UserGuide/index.md

 ## Using Events to Trigger Activities

-Events provide a secure way to connect your systems with Orpius and perform activities in response to external triggers.
+Events provide a secure and flexible way to connect your systems with Orpius.
+An **event** represents something that has occurred — either **externally** (for example, from your application or a monitoring system) or **internally** (from an agent or activity inside Orpius).
+When triggered, an event causes one or more **activities** to run automatically within its space.

+Events can therefore be used to:

+* React to real-world or system events (for example, an incoming webhook or sensor signal)
+* Allow agents to chain actions together (for example, *“if this happens, trigger that event”*)
+* Safely delegate actions to another agent or system with different permissions

 ### Creating an Event